 Located in Bowman 121, the Faculty Center is both a place and a program.
 It's a place for all faculty, full and part time, to relax, study, have coffee or lunch, attend workshops, special events, read, prep classes.
 Coffee, tea, and a microwave are available.
 Sometimes there are snacks.
 There is also a computer and printer for your use.
 All full-time and part-time faculty have ID card access to the room.
-If your ID card does not grant you access to the room, please contact Ruby Vega, Director of the Faculty Center, and she will take care of it.
+If your ID card does not grant you access to the room, please contact the Faculty Development Fellows, Ruby Vega and Anna Jaysane-Darr and they will take care of it.